-This Atari 2600 SECAM video mod comes as a Do-It-Yourself kit.
-Soldering knowledge is required for this project.
-Although quite simple, this project is not recommended for beginners in electronics, because it requires to make delicate soldering on the electronic board of the Atari 2600 console.
+The video converter for Atari 2600 SECAM comes as a DIY electronic project kit.
+Knowledge of soldering electronic components is required to complete this project.
+Although quite simple, this project is not recommended for beginners in electronics, because it requires delicate soldering on the electronic board of the Atari 2600 console.

-If you prefer the version with the components already welded, see the Mounted version.
+If you prefer the version with the components already soldered, see the Assembled version.

-A few years ago, Eddy Foucault invented a video mod for the Atari 2600 SECAM version, which adds a a SCART socket video output to the console.
+A few years ago, Eddy Foucault invented a video converter for the Atari 2600 SECAM version, which adds a video output to the console with a SCART socket.

-You can find his project very well documented on his blog, which I recommend.
+You will find his project very well documented on his blog, which I recommend.

-With his permission, I made the PCB he had designed.
+With his permission, I had the PCB manufactured.
 Thank you Mr. Eddy!

-The PCB and all necessary components are provided.
-You’ll also need to solder wires between the mod PCB and your Atari 2600 motherboard console.
-This is a delicate operation, not recommended for beginners.
-I suggest you use thin wires, like AWG30 type (not supplied).
+The PCB and all the components needed for the assembly are provided.
+You will also have to solder wires between the converter and the motherboard of your Atari 2600 console.
+This operation is delicate and not recommended for beginners in electronics (the first Atari 2600 on which I tried it still remembers it), I suggest using small section wire, AWG30 type (not supplied).

-You will still need a cable and a SCART lead for this project (not supplied).
+You will also need a cable and a SCART socket for this assembly (not supplied).